 The Position to Install the Solar Attic Fan

-In many cases, solar attic fans are best installed in a south-facing wall or roof slope.
+Solar attic fans are often best installed in a south-facing wall or roof slope.
 Being in the northern hemisphere, most of the sunlight in the US comes from the south.

 FAQs